addgene/addgene-bioinformatics/README.md

 $ git clone git@github.com:addgene/addgene-bioinformatics.git
 ```

-## Create a virtual environment (using a Python 3 version), and install the requirements:
+## Create a virtual environment (using a Python 2 version), and install the requirements:

 ```
 $ mkvirtualenv addgene-bioinformatics
 $ pip install -r requirements.txt
 ```

+Note that Toil runs fine using a python 3 version, however, the Toil
+appliance (a docker image) still uses a python 2 version.

 ## Pull required images from Docker Hub: